jmadridlarra/rose_fnd/README.md

 4. green
 etc.

+NOTE: The current code does not pull products containing buzzwords.

 In addition to the name, we need the ingredients list, images of the product, brand name, tags,

-Output this info into excel spreadsheet
+Output this info into excel spreadsheet.

+To accomplish this, run `selenium_clean_hair.py`.
+All other files are deprecated.